wipxj3/Lab1/README.md

 So you've chosen your projects.
 It's time to file down the requirements for the solution you are developing.

 Part 1.
-Creating the System Vision.
+Creating the system vision
 ---

 At first, one needs to create a representation of the problem description.
 It can be provided as a table or a list and should include the following sections: